-Fellowship is an honor that is bestowed on the best of our profession once per year at the spring GSA Council meeting and is recognized at our yearly Annual Meeting.
+Fellowship is an honor that is bestowed on the best of our profession once per year at the Spring GSA Council meeting and is recognized at our Annual Meeting in the Fall.
 GSA members are elected to Fellowship in recognition of distinguished contributions to the geosciences.

 Society Fellowship nominations may only be initiated by a GSA Fellow and are due on 1 February each year.
-Please see the Requirements and Eligibility for Election for Fellowship below to ensure your nominee is eligible for Fellowship, and follow the instructions to nominate a colleague for this honor.
+Please see the eligibility requirements below to ensure your nominee is eligible for Fellowship, and follow the instructions to nominate a colleague for this honor.

 If you are not certain whether your potential nominee is already a GSA Fellow, see a list of current fellows, check the Membership Directory, or contact GSA Headquarters: GSA Sales and Service, +1-888-443-4472 (toll-free in the U.S.); +1-303-357-1000, option 3; email@example.com.

 - A member can be nominated for Fellowship only by a Fellow of the Society who initiates the process by completing the nominating sponsor's form and identifying two other Fellows, or one Fellow and one Member, who agree to support the nomination.

 - A GSA Fellow may only support two nominees per election cycle, only one of which as a primary nominator.

 - A GSA Member may not be a primary nominator, but may be a secondary nominator for no more than two nominees per election cycle.

 - The primary, and both supporting nominators, must be GSA members in good standing.
 At least one of the secondary nominators should be from an organization other than that of the nominee.